Coronavirus digest: WHO advises against blood plasma treatment | DW | 07.12.2021

 Other coronavirus-related news from around the world:

-India reported 6,822 new infections — the lowest daily increase in 558 days — and 220 deaths in the last 24 hours, the country’s health ministry announced.
+India reported its the lowest daily COVID caseload in more than 18 months on Tuesday as it registered 6,822 new infections.
+An additional 220 people died from the virus over a 24-hour period, the country’s health ministry announced.

 So far, the South Asian nation has recorded more than 34.6 million cases and over 474,000 fatalities.